Sentry In winter (photo IMONTOP)

 The Sentry, on the southern part of Antelope Island, is a 5,546 feet high knob located in the center of the ridgeline between Frary Peak and Molly’s Nipple.
 You can spot it easily from the highway as it stands alone in the middle of the southern ridge.
-The Sentry is a non-technical 7-mile hike up a treeless hillside with most of the trip following a double-track trail.
+The Sentry is a non-technical 7-mile round trip hike up a treeless hillside with most of the trip following a double-track trail.
 The final climb is a short but steep 200-yard scramble up to peak.

 The Sentry and the southern part of Antelope Island has been closed to public for over a hundred years and only recently re-opened in 2005.